Amira Nature Foods Presents A Buying Opportunity

 For long-term investors, what matters now more than anything else is where the company is heading in the future.
 Looking at the big picture, there are a number of positive catalysts that will push ANFI's share price higher in 2017.

 One catalyst will be the resolution of ANFI's defamation claim against Prescience Point (for the history of this, see here and here).
 This is in reference to the original short-seller attack that occurred against ANFI back in early 2015.
-The judge in this case granted ANFI the right to proceed with its defamation case against Prescience Point in October.
-It is extremely rare for a company to be able to actually get a case heard by a judge against a short-seller, and this indicates how problematic the Prescience Point attack actually was.
+The judge, in this case, granted ANFI the right to proceed with its defamation case against Prescience Point in October.
+It is extremely rare for a company to be able to actually get a case heard by a judge against a short seller, and this indicates how problematic the Prescience Point attack actually was.
 Given that the case is ongoing, a positive resolution to this will finally put to bed Prescience Point's baseless claims.

 Another important catalyst will be ANFI's expansion into China.
 Earlier this month, ANFI was granted the right to export rice to China.
 As part of the approval process to sell rice into China, ANFI had to pass a rigorous inspection process of its factory in India.
 China imports $2 billion worth of rice annually, and this market will be an important driver for expanding ANFI's international footprint.

-Finally, ANFI continues to expand its reach in the United States.
-Its premium rice is sold in a variety of places, including Amazon, Publix, Safeway, Albertsons, Whole Foods (NASDAQ:WFM) and with Shaw's Supermarkets.
+Finally, ANFI continues to expand its reach in the US.
+Its premium rice is sold in a variety of places, including Amazon (NASDAQ:AMZN), Publix (OTC:PUSH), Safeway (NYSE:SWY), Albertsons (NYSE:ABS), Whole Foods (NASDAQ:WFM) and with Shaw's Supermarkets.
 A larger footprint in the US market will be an important driver for future growth.

 Bottom Line

 Fiscal 2015 is when ANFI peaked in terms of revenue and profitability.
 That year, it did $700 million in revenue, along with nearly $100 million in EBITDA.
 Fiscal 2016 saw a contraction, with $563.4 million in revenue, and about $75 million in EBITDA.
 In the first half of fiscal 2017, ANFI saw a 9% y/y decrease in revenue, with revenue of $211 million and $27.4 million in EBITDA.
-Using the last twelve-months of financial data ending September 30, 2016, ANFI has done revenue of $542.6 million, adjusted EBITDA of $71.7 million and adjusted EPS of $1.13.
+Using the last 12 months of financial data ending September 30, 2016, ANFI has done revenue of $542.6 million, adjusted EBITDA of $71.7 million and adjusted EPS of $1.13.
 With a closing price of $5.88 on December 28, this gives ANFI a P/E of only 5.2.

-Although ANFI has faced challenges in India this year especially because of currency issues, its expansion into the Chinese market will be a lever of growth.
+Although ANFI has faced challenges in India this year, especially because of currency issues, its expansion into the Chinese market will be a lever of growth.
 Furthermore, basmati prices have been lower than normal the past few years, and there is evidence this trend is reversing.
 This reversal should help increase ANFI's revenue going forward.
-Investors should remember that ANFI has consistently demonstrated profitability since IPO'ing in 2012, and that its balance sheet has been improving over time.
-Going forward, ANFI will continue to be profitable and has tremendous potential for growth in the long-term.
+Investors should remember that ANFI has consistently demonstrated profitability since IPO'ing in 2012 and that its balance sheet has been improving over time.
+Going forward, ANFI will continue to be profitable and has tremendous potential for growth in the long term.

 The current sell-off stinks of a desperate short-seller attack on a company that is going through an adjustment period as it continues to grow its footprint in the international market.
 Serious investors should carefully examine the history of this company, along with what has been documented in easily accessible public information.

-Having published five pieces on ANFI over the past two-years, I know the story of this company well, along with the goals/motivations of the short-sellers.
-Long-term investors should not take baseless allegations seriously, and instead consider the long case.
+Having published five pieces on ANFI over the past two years, I know the story of this company well, along with the goals/motivations of the short sellers.
+Long-term investors should not take baseless allegations seriously and instead consider the long case.
 Although skittish investors may be worried about downside risk, it is important to remember that the Board of Directors has authorized the implementation of "an opportunistic share buyback program."
 If ANFI's share price falls any further, I suspect the management team will make good on its opportunistic share buyback program.

 I remain long ANFI, and believe that 2017 will be the year it really turns around.
 As ANFI turns around, patient investors should finally see serious share price appreciation.
 Value investors should carefully examine the long-term opportunity Amira Nature Foods now presents.